vsummet/mat310_scrummage_master/sprint0.md

 # Roadmap:
 * Teams
-* Sprint Duration: Monday 1/29 - Monday 2/5 at beginning of class
+* Sprint Duration: Tuesday 1/14 - Tuesday 1/28 at beginning of class
-* Quiz time would be Monday, 2/5 at the beginning of class.
-This time, we will spend this time presenting projects instead.
+* Quiz time is Tuesday, 1/28 at the beginning of class.
 * Requirements due Monday, 2/5 at the beginning of class.

 # Rationale: